-Christine Mitzuk, Full Time Instructor at The Atelier, is a Minneapolis based imaginative image maker.
+Christine Mitzuk, Full Time Instructor at The Atelier Studio Program of Fine Arts, is a Minneapolis based imaginative image maker.
 She loves to create visual narratives fueled by traditions, tales, the world without and within.

 Christine attended the University of Minnesota for Landscape Architecture.
 During the Pre-Landscape Design Program she was informed that most landscape design jobs entailed figuring out where to put trees around an architect's office building or parking lot.
 This didn't sound like much fun so after the first year she switched majors.
 Four years later she graduated with a Bachelor of Science in Design Communications and a Minor in Studio Arts.

 Christine now works as a professional artist.
-She is an instructor at The Atelier in both the full-time since 2017 and part-time program since 2012.
+She is an instructor at The Atelier in both the full-time program since 2017 and part-time program since 2012.
 She freelances specializing in imaginative art.
-She also builds her personal body of work, following her curiosity and taking pleasure in her many interests which include playful treats still life to otherworldly fantasy art.
+She also builds her personal body of work, following her curiosity and taking pleasure in her many interests such as playful treats still life and otherworldly fantasy art.

-She was won numerous awards for her imaginative and fantasy art and continues to hone her craft and her imagination through continued study of the figure, nature, and anything that catches her interest.
+She has won numerous awards for her imaginative and fantasy art and continues to hone her craft and her imagination through continued study of the figure, nature, and anything that catches her interest.